df15h-moddable/df15h-unreal/docs/ce/3_configure/mods/1_systems/1_tot/tot-custom.md

 we can apply the profile to as many actors and mannequins as are in the vicinity.
 - When the player dies, and drops all gear, the TC appearance is not removed.
 Workaround: Maintain a Nude profile.
 Switch to it and (per settings) TC won't let you switch back until you recover your gear.

+While the quirks listed above sren't showstopppers, TC's weapon customization system is something else.

-- TC's weapon customization system vastly overcomplicates the otherwise simple feature of showing equipped gear -- sheathing it and unsheathing it.
+- The otherwise simple feature of showing equipped weapons and tools (sheathing and unsheathing) is vastly overcomplicated.
-The intended solution is that (1) we should disable the base game setting to show equipment, and (2) weapons are displayed as ACCESSORIES.
+- The intended solution is that ...
+- (1) We should disable the base game setting (show/hide).
-This very fiddly solution for all practical purposes doesn't scale beyond the player character -- not because we couldn't make a zillion profiles (we could, but that's _ridiculous_).
+- (2) Weapons shoulod be displayed as ACCESSORIES.
+- It's a powerful system, with an extraoridinary amount of control, and might be great IFF ...
+- IFF we only cared about weapon display on our player character.
+- The approach doesn't scale to thralls and NPCs.
+We'd have to create a million profiles.
-For that reason, we use the vanilla weapon and tool display system rather than TC.
+- For that reason, we (1) ENABLE the base game setting (show/hide) and ignore this feature of Tot!
+Custom.

 Q: Why so quirky?